 The third benefit is that HTTP/3 can be used with Litespeed.
 HTTP/3 works over UDP, rather than TCP/IP.
 TCP/IP is what’s called a guaranteed protocol, and involves the acknowledgement of packet receipts.
 This acknowledgement has a data transfer overhead, increasing the total amount of data transferred.
 Although UDP isn’t a guaranteed protocol, most networks are reliable to the degree where this doesn’t matter, and the lack of acknowledgements reduces total data transfer.

 Encryption handshakes generally happen faster with HTTP/3 compared to earlier versions of HTTP (like HTTP/1.1 or HTTP/2) due to its use of QUIC, a transport protocol that is designed for speed and efficiency.
-QUIC integrates TLS 1.3 directly into the transport layer.
+QUIC integrates transport layer security (TLS) 1.3 directly into the transport layer.
 This eliminates the need for a separate handshake process for encryption, as is the case with TCP+TLS in HTTP/1.1 and HTTP/2.
-This encryption handshake takes place when pages of your site are requested if you’re using HTTPS and have the padlock in the browser’s address bar.
+This encryption handshake takes place when pages of your site are requested if you’re using HTTPS and have the padlock in the web browser’s address bar.

 Object caching